 - Cobalt (Co-60): High levels of Cobalt exposure can cause changes in the genetic materials within cells and may result in the development of some types of cancers.

 - Cesium: Large amounts of Cesium can damage cells in the body.
-There is also an increased risk of mammary tumors, birth defects in children born to exposed pregnant women, and decreased mental abilities.

 - Uranium: Kidney damage from ingestion, increased probability of cancers.